-Green veggies and green tea are both powerful sources of vitamins and antioxidants that combat dangerous inflammation and support production of red blood cells.
+Green veggies and green tea are both powerful sources of vitamins and antioxidants that combat dangerous inflammation and support the production of red blood cells.
 Stock up on spinach, kale, and green tea to improve your gum health and reap the benefits of a healthy smile.

 Find a Preventative Dentistry Expert

-At Ablantis Dental in Encinitas, CA, Dr. Cortadi and her team are committed to the practice of effective and personalized preventative dentistry.
+At Ablantis Dental in Encinitas, CA, Preventative Dentist Dr. Cortadi and her team are committed to the practice of effective and personalized preventative dentistry.
 They believe in the power of prevention to protect your teeth, enhance your smile, and improve your overall health.